How To Build DIY Raised Garden Boxes and Beds

 Before we decided we were going to make this a DIY outdoor project, we did look into purchasing raised planters, boxes, and garden beds.

-4 ft. x 8 ft.
-Original Raised Garden Bed from Home Depot-Depending on the height you want for you raised garden beds, this one might be a good option.
+- 4 ft. x 8 ft.
+Original Raised Garden Bed from Home Depot-Depending on the height you want for your raised garden beds, this one might be a good option.

-20″ x 7″ Wood Box Planter Stand from Target- I love the look of this smaller and modern raised planter.
-I am not sure if it can go outside, but it sure would look cute in my screened-in porch with herbs in it!
+- 20″ x 7″ Wood Box Planter Stand from Target- I love the look of this smaller and modern raised planter.
+I am not sure if it can go outside, but it sure would look cute on my screened-in porch with herbs in it!

-2. Pre-drill 1 x 12 boards.
-Attach a clamp to post and cedar board to help keep wood in place while building your raised garden boxes.
+2. Pre-drill pilot holes in your 1 x 12 boards.
+Attach a clamp to the post and cedar board to help keep wood in place while building your raised garden boxes.

 3. Screw long sides standing upright.
 You will need to determine if you want the finished (smoother) side facing out or in.
 You will repeat this step two times.
 Our 1 x 12 boards are 3”s above the top of the posts to leave room from the top of the board to the top of the dirt and mulch.